marcomali/v2v-sandbox/README.md

 **IMPORTANT**
 Sometimes it may happen that in build phase you have some "Warning threated as error".
 To remove that, configure the project using:

-`CXXFLAGS="-Wall" ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo`
+`CXXFLAGS="-Wall" ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo` and then build again

-and then build again
+In this version LTE python bindings are disabled!